CluedIn-io/CluedIn.Documentation/docs/010-get-cluedin.md

 1. Sign the contract.

 1. Make sure you meet all of the prerequisites for SaaS installation.
+See our [Azure requirements guide](/deployment/saas/requirements).

 1. Complete the subscription process using the license key that you receive from us.
+See our [SaaS installation guide](/deployment/saas/installation-guide).

 1. Receive an email with the link to your CluedIn instance and get started.